98AnnaM/recipe-website-project/README.md

 - List all pictures uploaded by a user, allowed only for the user (by userId): `/users/profile/{id}/addedPictures`
 - List users favotite recipes, allowed only for the user (by userId): `/users/profile/{id}/favoriteRecipes`
 - Delete a picture added by user, allowed only for the user (by userId and pictureId):
   `/users/{id}/deletePicture?pictureId=`

+For admins:
+- View number of registered users, all uploaded recipes, number of vegan, vegetarian and with meat recipes:
+  `/users/{id}/deletePicture?pictureId=`

 ## Live Demo